Professional Requirements

 South Dakota

-Any person who is licensed as a Speech-Language Pathologist may …
+Any person who is licensed pursuant to this chapter may

-Any person who is licensed as a Speech-Language Pathologist may provide services via telehealth.
-Services delivered via telehealth must be equivalent to the qualify of services delivered face-to-face.
+Any person who is licensed pursuant to this chapter may provide speech-language pathology services via telehealth.
+Services delivered via telehealth must be equivalent to the quality of services delivered face-to-face.

 READ LESS